 KRA and KRO Certificates are IdenTrust-issued ECA Medium Hardware Assurance Certificates.
 Private keys for administrative Certificates are generated only within the Cryptographic Module.
-IdenTrust uses for a for its administrative Certificates.
+IdenTrust uses FIPS 140-1 level 3 Cryptographic Modules for its administrative Certificates.
 Generation of these keys is done under two-person control and the process is documented in writing, approved by management, witnessed, and video- recorded.
 Backup of the administrative private key is performed as explained above in section 6.2.3, and keys are never in plaintext outside of the tokens.